 6. Scoop approx. 1 Cup of Mixture into a large bowl – lining the sides and bottom of bowl.

-7. Add in a couple of handfuls of Kale Leaves to the bowl, and Coat each piece of Kale generously with mixture.
+7. Add in a couple of handfuls of Kale Leaves to the bowl then Coat each piece of Kale generously with mixture.

-8. Transfer onto your lined Excalibur Dehydrator trays (I use the ParaFlexx Non-Stick Reusable Liners for the Excalibur)
+8. Transfer onto your lined Excalibur Dehydrator trays (I use the ParaFlexx Non-Stick Reusable Liners for the Excalibur).
+If you don’t have a dehydrator, see the oven instructions below.

 9. Dehydrate at 125-135 degrees for 1-2 hours, then reduce heat to 115 degrees for an additional 20-24 hours or until all of the Kale is very crispy and flakes if crushed.